tus-server Svelte Themes

 cd dashboard-ui && npm run check

-Migrations live in migrations/ and are embedded into the binary via sqlx::migrate!().
-They run automatically on every startup.
-To add a migration, create migrations/004_your_change.sql.
+Create migrations/009_your_change.sql.
+Migrations are embedded in the binary via sqlx::migrate!() and run automatically on every startup.

 1. Build a release binary and the dashboard: